twitter-research/twiser/CONTRIBUTING.rst

 .. code-block:: bash

    cd $ENVS
-   virtualenv wiser_tools --python=python3.7
+   virtualenv twiser_tools --python=python3.7
-   source $ENVS/wiser_tools/bin/activate
+   source $ENVS/twiser_tools/bin/activate
-   pip install -r $GIT/wiser/requirements/tools.txt
+   pip install -r $GIT/twiser/requirements/tools.txt

-To install the pre-commit hooks for contributing run (in the ``wiser_tools`` environment):
+To install the pre-commit hooks for contributing run (in the ``twiser_tools`` environment):

 .. code-block:: bash

-   cd $GIT/wiser
+   cd $GIT/twiser
    pre-commit install

 To rebuild the requirements, we can run:

 .. code-block:: bash

-   cd $GIT/wiser
+   cd $GIT/twiser

    # Check if there any discrepancies in the .in files
-   pipreqs wiser/ --diff requirements/base.in pipreqs tests/ --diff requirements/tests.in pipreqs docs/ --diff requirements/docs.in
+   pipreqs twiser/ --diff requirements/base.in pipreqs tests/ --diff requirements/tests.in pipreqs docs/ --diff requirements/docs.in